 Installation and Maintenance Instructions

 If required, dosing units can be pre-programmed before dispatch.

 For full programming details see operating manual.

-Contents Of Kit: Dosing unit with built in programmer, Wall mounting plate, raw plugs and screws for mounting plate, Stainless steel Injector (1/8” BSP) with in-built non return valve, Suction and delivery tubes, Operating Manual, Rubber bung with automatic air vent and 25 litre day tank with bund.
+Contents Of Kit: Dosing unit with built in programmer, Wall mounting plate, raw plugs and screws for mounting plate, Stainless steel Injector (1/8” BSP) with in-built non return valve, Suction and delivery tubes, Operating Manual, Rubber bung with automatic air vent.

 Standard Commercial Kit: